Measuring Transport Difficulty of Data Dissemination in Large-Scale Online Social Networks: An Interest-Driven Case: Evaluations based on Gowalla Dataset and Brightkite dataset

-To maintain the continuity of the network area, we discretize the network area $\mathcal{O}$ and uniformly sampled $120,000$ positions $p$ as candidate \emph{anchor points}.
-In real-world dataset, the candidate \emph{anchor points} located on the sea or in desert are quite far from their nearest users, which leads to a high probability of outer sphere of users chosen to be a friend of $v_k$.
-To get rid of these candidate \emph{anchor points} $p$ which are apart from users, we set a threshold distance $d_f$ to filter the positions $p$ which are far from any user.
-In this Gowalla dataset, $d_f$ is set to be $200$ kilometers, which makes the positions $p$ cover most of the land and filter the ocean area simultaneously.
+In real-world dataset, the candidate \emph{anchor points} located on the sea or in the desert are quite far from their nearest users, which leads to a high probability of outer sphere of users chosen to be a follower of $v_k$.
+To get rid of these candidate \emph{anchor points} which are apart from the corresponding users, we set a threshold distance $d_f$ to filter such positions as outliers.
+In this Gowalla dataset \cite{Hossmann2011}, $d_f$ is set to be $200$ kilometers, which makes the positions $p$ cover most of the land and filter the ocean area simultaneously.

-In the Gowalla dataset \cite{brightkite2007}, the relationship between $Y$ and $X$ is described as Fig.\ref{fig-social-formation-distri}.
-It shows that the relationship tendency is approximated very coarsely to a line segment with negative slope.
-The gradient of this line segment is $-0.7520$.
-That is to say, $\beta$ in the Population-Distance-Based Model is about $0.7520$ in this Gowalla dataset.
+In the Gowalla and Brightkite datasets \cite{Hossmann2011,Brightkite2007}, the correlation between $Y$ and $X$ is described by Figure \ref{fig-evaluation-formadistri}.
+It shows that the correlation tendency is approximated very coarsely to a line segment with a negative slope.

-The experimental result also basically validates our proposed model, although it does not perfectly match.
-The main reason of mismatch lies in the fact that: (1) The locations of users in the dataset are actually the positions where they check-in not the place where they usually stay, and are indeed estimated in the experiments.
-This reduces the accuracy of experiments.
-(2) Based on this dataset, more than $90\%$ results fall within the part with $X>3$.
-The accumulation of experimental errors here leads to a "bloated" tail in the validation graph.
+The experimental result also basically validates the model, although it does not perfectly match.
+The main reason of mismatch possibly lies in the facts as follows: (1) The locations of users in these datasets are actually the positions where they check-in, instead of the place where they usually stay.
+(2) Based on these dataset, more than $90\%$ results fall within the cases with $X>10^{3}$.
+The accumulation of experimental errors here leads to the ``bloated" tails in the evaluation figures.